KhiopsML/khiops-doc/docs/setup/pip.md

 Opting for `pip` is ideal for those with a comprehensive grasp of Python's ecosystem and an understanding of operating system specifics.
 This approach, while offering adaptability for custom setups, necessitates knowledge of environment setup and dependency handling.

-The Khiops binaries must be installed as a prerequisite.
-This also ensures the installation of the appropriate version of `MPICH` library.
+The Khiops executables must be installed as a prerequisite.
+This also ensures the installation of the appropriate distribution and version of the MPI library.

 We support :simple-python: **Python from 3.8 to 3.13**.